MarianMayer/CIS277FinalApp/index.md

 ## Final App CIS 277 by Marian Mayer

+###SCOPE
+The program is meant for generating easily generate very complex CNC code by "mimicking" previous codes, and changing only certain parameters that will not affect the complex technology processes.

+ORIGINAL CODE
 (You can use the [editor on GitHub](https://github.com/MarianMayer/CIS277FinalApp/edit/master/index.md) to maintain and preview the content for your website in Markdown files.)

 (Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.)

 ### Markdown